 Kashima coatings on the fork uppers now benefit from a new machining process, which Fox says makes the finish much smoother.
 This has been done in conjunction with the development of Fox 20W Gold Oil, whereby molybdenum, the slippery material in the Kashima coating, is also added to the oil.

 The new FIT cartridge has been improved, including modifications to the shaft seal, which should help reduce friction.

 When a suspension fork leaves the factory, it is tuned to work for the average rider – and often this is a global average.
 Fox has been offering its RAD tuning service to racers and journalists, but for 2015 will be changing the system.
 RAD tuning will only be available to pros, while the rest of us can now benefit from the Tuning Program.

 This requires you to send your forks to a dedicated tuning provider, where all levels of equipment can be tuned to your riding style and weight.
 Three levels of tuning will be available across Evolution, Performance and Factory forks.
-(In the UK, the necessary port of call is Mojo Suspension, in South Wales.)
+(In the

 One of Fox’s headline forks is the 36, which for 2015 has a brand new chassis for all wheel sizes and features 150-180mm travel.

 Fox’s main goal on the 36 was to reduce weight, maintain stiffness, reduce friction and improve damping – and it’s also added 15mm axle compatibility.

 With claimed weights starting at 1901g, the 36 is now competitive in weight with some 34s.
 This has been achieved with new steerers, crowns, uppers, lowers and axles as well as a new air spring – it’s pretty comprehensive.